Get a free consultation

 This AIM process is probably the one most important thing you can use to improve your leadership communication.
 It’s all about doing the hard thinking before you do the writing.

-2. Practise with Intent (Not Just in Your Head)
+2. Practise (Not Just in Your Head)

 Think of it like an athlete training for a big event; deliberate practice is how you build your communication muscle memory.
-This is one of the most crucial communication techniques for mastering public speaking and important meetings.
-That’s where a great communication coach can add huge value to your leadership communications.
+This is one of the most important communication techniques for mastering public speaking and important meetings.
+That’s where a communication coach can add huge value to your leadership communications.

 Imagine how much work went into this seemingly impromptu speech by Brené Brown.

 As you grow more senior, your communication should become simpler, not more complex.
 Avoid jargon and corporate buzzwords, they create distance and confusion.
-Whether giving clear instructions or sharing a new vision, simplicity is key.

 This empathetic communication is what separates good leaders from great ones.

-6. Master Your Non-Verbal Communication
+7. Master Your Non-Verbal Communication

 Your body speaks before you do.
 In fact, a significant portion of your message is conveyed through non-verbal cues.
 The best leaders are highly aware of the signals they send.